Official Title

 1. Objectives We hypothesize that both the CARE program and the Valera Health app will

-the Bronx.
-The study will take place at Montefiore Medical Center (MMC), the largest
+in the Bronx.
+The study will take place at Montefiore Medical Center (MMC), the

-health system in the Bronx, serving predominantly racial and ethnic minority individuals
+largest health system in the Bronx, serving predominantly racial and ethnic minority

-from underserved families.
-We will focus on three vulnerable caregiver cohorts
+individuals from underserved families.
+We will focus on three vulnerable caregiver

-presenting with moderate stress: a) caregivers of children with psychiatric conditions
+cohorts presenting with moderate stress: a) caregivers of children with psychiatric

-are frontline healthcare workers at MMC (N=130).
-While the latter may have more
+caregivers who are frontline healthcare workers at MMC (N=130).
+While the latter may

-favorable SDOH than families treated at MMC, this cohort has faced unprecedented stress
+have more favorable SDOH than families treated at MMC, this cohort has faced

 Aim 1.
 To examine the efficacy of the 12-week CARE program on caregivers' emotional